Franklin Vets

 This is the most successful technique for normalising forces around the joint and has statistically the best long-term outcomes.
 We can now offer this surgery for dogs of almost any size, including small breeds.

 TPLO is an operation with a long history of success in many countries.
 This is the “gold standard” surgery in specialist practices worldwide for cruciate ligament injury.
-If the joint is suitable for this procedure and finances permit, this would be our recommended first-choice surgery where possible.
+If the joint is suitable for this procedure and finances permit, this would be our recommended first-choice surgery, where possible.

 Many dogs now have had both knees operated on and returned to running and working.
 A dog who ruptures both cruciate ligaments can have the joints operated on relatively close together, which dramatically reduces recovery time.